 - the education and experience levels sought for vacant positions similar to your own;

-- the methods of hiring most
+- the methods of hiring most used by Canadian employers.

 No job vacancies?
 That information is equally important.

 If you don't have job vacancies, simply state that you are not actively hiring.
 It is important that you know that reporting zero job vacancies is highly relevant for this survey.
 The absence of job vacancies contributes to the estimation of job vacancy rates; these rates are complete once we know those who have vacancies and those who do not.